Ella Riot

 Ella Riot was a musical group based in Ann Arbor, Michigan.
 Founded in 2007 by Tyler Duncan as My Dear Disco, the name change came in March 2011.

 The band first released the eponymous EP My Dear Disco in 2007, releasing its first album Dancethink LP in January 2009.
 The album fused electro-pop, funk, rock, and techno into a distinctive sound the band members have dubbed "DanceThink".
-The band released two more EPs in 2010 and their last EP Love Child in March 2011, before going into an "indefinite hiatus" in October 2011.
-In 2013, band vocalist Michelle Chamuel took part in the fourth season of The Voice and finished in second place.
+The band toured extensively, released two more EPs in 2010 and their last EP Love Child in March 2011, before going into an indefinite hiatus in October 2011.

-Career
+History

 Ella Riot, originally called My Dear Disco, evolved from founding member Duncan's 2005 instrumental endeavor, Toolbox.
 Duncan who played bagpipe, with percussionist Aaron Gold, guitarist Theo Katzman, and bassist Christian Carpenter, all undergraduate students at the University of Michigan - Ann Arbor, developed experimental tracks using Irish bagpipe as the lead instrument and a laptop to mix bass music and techno drum beats.
 Later guitarist Robert Lester and keyboardist Joey Dosik joined the group.
-Michelle Chamuel, a classmate of Duncan, recorded a track named "My Dear Disco" with Lester independent of the Toolbox project.
-Later she worked with the band on a track named "White Lies".
+Michelle Chamuel, a classmate of Duncan, recorded a track titled "My Dear Disco" with Lester independent of the Toolbox project.
+Later she worked with the band on a track titled "White Lies".
 The band was impressed with her vocals and asked her to join.
 My Dear Disco, named after musician Matthew Dear, was officially founded with her inclusion in 2007.

 Duncan switched from bagpipe to synthesizer, but occasionally played bagpipe during live performances.
-The band members area of study at the University of Michigan ranged from classical drum to jazz to performance and technology.
+The band members area of study at the University of Michigan included classical drum, jazz, and performing arts technology.
 They graduated in 2008.
-The lineup changed with Mike Shea replacing Gold on drums.
+Around this time, the lineup changed with Mike Shea replacing Gold on drums.

 Named one of the most promising college bands in the nation by the New American Music Union, the band was invited to perform at the 2008 A.E.
 Music Festival hosted by Anthony Kiedis.
 In the summer of 2008, the band performed at BlissFest, Hoxeyville, Dunegrass, Feel Good Festival, and Jazz Aspen Snowmass.

 The band's debut album, Dancethink LP, was co-produced by Mark Saunders.
 It was released in January 2009.
 An album review characterized the music as having diverse influences and called it "a trance album with a rock and roll spine".
 The newly released techno-pop tracks earned the band a spot on the rosters of 2009 Wakarusa Festival, 10,000 Lakes Festival and South by Southwest, where they performed alongside Dave Matthews, Wilco, Widespread Panic and others.
 In October 2009 the band appeared on Fox 5 television show Fearless Music.
 The band was named BMI's Pick of the Month artist in November 2009.
 In 2009 the band performed over 150 shows.